MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-querycategory-property.md

 This property can be used for displaying SmartLists in the UI.
 SmartLists are additional views of information linked to a master entity in [!INCLUDE[prodshort](../includes/prodshort.md)].
 SmartLists are displayed in the UI under any defined views.

-SmartLists can be created based on queries.
+SmartLists are created based on queries.
 With this functionality, you can create your own lists through extensions.
 The created list can then be assigned to an entity by setting the `QueryCategory` property.

 By being able to create a new list page based on a query, you can get the data you want on one list even if all the data isn’t in a single table in the database.